Don’t underestimate the power of a good night’s sleep.

 - Your mind isn’t racing with a million thoughts keeping you wide awake

 - No need to urinate 2-3x during the night

 - If you do wake in the middle of the night, it’s easy to fall back to sleep

 - You wake feeling rested and ready to start the day

-If you have check marks for all of the above you are doing great in the sleep category.
+If you have checkmarks for all of the above you are doing great in the sleep category.
 If not, read on for more insight.

-As I work with folks on improving their health conditions, one of my main goals is to help them achieve better quality sleep.
+As I work with folks on improving their health conditions, one of my main goals is to help them get better quality sleep.
 That alone can improve many of the debilitating symptoms they are often suffering with.

 So, let’s tuck you in and get you ready for a good night’s sleep.
 Here’s how:

 Shut down your computer, cell phone and television